mehild/looney-patterns-casestudy/README.md

 # Looney Patterns Case Study
-Case Study of a Design System for Web Development
+Case Study of a Design System for Web Development.

 ## About

-Web Development project for Minneapolis College of Art and Deisgn.
-Using Looney Patterns (https://looneypatterns.com/) as a case study... created a component library.
+Final Web Development project for Minneapolis College of Art and Deisgn.
+Using Looney Patterns (https://looneypatterns.com/) as a case study.

 - [Initial Design Study]()
 - [Component Library]()